NurioHin/mpv-bookmarker/README.md

 ## Testing

 This has been tested on Windows.
 In theory, it should also work for Unix systems, but it hasn't been tested on those.

+## Changelog

+#### Version 1.2.0

+* Added a cursor to the Typer, allowing you to insert text in other places than the end of the line
+* Added the ability to change the filepath of a bookmark, in case you moved files to a different folder, or your external drive is suddenly assigned a different drive letter
+* Changed the way filepaths are saved and loaded, to accomodate the ability to edit them
+* Introduced version numbers to the bookmarks for potential backward compatibility
+* Because of this, all older bookmarks should still be compatible with version 1.2.0
+* Changed some of the messages and added a few more error messages

+#### Version 1.1.0

+* Added more functionality to the Typer
+* I should've kept better track of changes

+#### Version 1.0.0

+* Initial release